 See, is not their prosperity in their own hands?
-ULT 16 See, is not their prosperity in their own hands?
-I have nothing to do with the advice of wicked people.
 Here "hands" refers to their power or control.
 Job uses this question to challenge his friends.
 Alternate translation: "Look, these wicked people claim that they make themselves prosper!"
-(See: Metonymy and Rhetorical Question) How often is it ... their calamity comes upon them?
+(See: [[rc:///ta/man/translate/figs-metonymy]] and [[rc:///ta/man/translate/figs-rquestion]]) (See: Metonymy (p.1192)) How often is it & their calamity comes upon them?
 Job uses this question to emphasize that it seems to him that God does not punish the wicked very often.
 Alternate translation: "It is not often ... their calamity comes upon them."
-(See: Rhetorical Question) ULT 17 How often is it that the lamp of wicked people is put out, or that their calamity comes upon them?
-How often does it happen that God distributes sorrows to them in his anger? the lamp of wicked people is put out Job compares extinguishing the lamp to a person dying.
-This can be stated in active form.
-Alternate translation: "that God causes them to die suddenly" (See: Metaphor and Active or Passive) the lamp of wicked people Job compares the life of the wicked to a lamp that is burning.
-(See: Metaphor) How often does it happen ... in his anger?
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216)) the lamp of wicked people is put out Job compares extinguishing the lamp to a person dying.
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
+Alternate translation: "that God causes them to die suddenly" (See: [[rc:///ta/man/translate/figs-metaphor]] and [[rc:///ta/man/translate/figs-activepassive]]) (See: Metaphor (p.1186)) the lamp of wicked people Job compares the life of the wicked to a lamp that is burning.
+(See: Metaphor (p.1186)) (See: Metaphor (p.1186)) How often does it happen & in his anger?
 Job uses this second question to emphasize that it seems to him that God does not punish the wicked very often.
 Alternate translation: "It is not often ... in his anger."
-(See: Rhetorical Question) How often is it ... the storm carries away?
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216)) How often is it & the storm carries away?
 Job uses this third question to emphasize that it seems to him that God does not punish the wicked very often.
 Alternate translation: "It is not often ... the storm carries away."
-(See: Rhetorical Question) ULT 18 How often is it that they become like stubble before the wind or like chaff that the storm carries away? they become like stubble before the wind or like chaff that the storm carries away The death of the wicked is spoken of as if they were worthless less chaff and stubble that blows away.
-This can be stated in active form.
-Alternate translation: "God takes them away like the wind blows away the chaff" (See: Simile and Active or Passive) Connecting Statement:
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216)) they become like stubble before the wind or like chaff that the storm carries away The death of the wicked is spoken of as if they were worthless less chaff and stubble that blows away.
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
+Alternate translation: "God takes them away like the wind blows away the chaff" (See: [[rc:///ta/man/translate/figs-simile]] and [[rc:///ta/man/translate/figs-activepassive]]) (See: Simile (p.1220)) Connecting Statement: Connecting Statement: Job continues speaking to his friends.